Your Game Plan to Prevent Type 2 Diabetes

 |Step 3||Subtract the answer in Step 2 from your current weight.||240 pounds (current weight)

 228 pounds (weight-loss goal)

-Watch a video that explains how breaking down a goal into small steps can make achieving it easier.
+Watch a short video that explains how breaking down a goal into small steps can make achieving it easier.

 Follow a healthy eating plan for weight loss

 Research shows that you can prevent or delay type 2 diabetes by losing weight by following a low-fat, reduced-calorie eating plan and by being more active.
 Following an eating plan can help you reach your weight-loss goal.
 There are many ways to do this.
 Remember that the key to losing weight and preventing type 2 diabetes is to make lifelong changes that work for you.
 Many popular weight-loss plans promise “quick fixes” and haven’t been proven to work long-term or to prevent type 2 diabetes.